-- scheduling committee and College Employer Council.
-Ensures appropriate information has been prepared.
-Initiates and follows up on resulting deadlines and action items. - Attends grievance meetings, takes notes and drafts grievance responses for Associate Director's review when assigned. - Responsible for updating/coordinating Associate Director's electronic calendar as needed. - Records keeper of UCC Full-Time Support, Part-Time Support and Academic.
+- Schedules labour relations meetings, hearings, grievances, arbitrations, etc. by contacting the appropriate participants and verifying with central grievance scheduling committee and College Employer Council.
+Ensure appropriate information has been prepared.
+Initiates and follows up on resulting deadlines and action items. - Attends grievance meetings, takes notes, and drafts grievance responses for Associate Director's review when assigned. - Responsible for updating/coordinating Associate Director's electronic calendar as needed. - Records keeper of UCC Full-Time Support, Part-Time Support and Academic.
 Prepares and distributes meeting agenda and minutes for both Academic and Support UCC and follows up members on action items. - Ensures the centralization of documentation and retrieval system for all complaints, grievance and arbitration activities and suggests process improvements where required. - Maintains shared records folder for Part-time Support, Full-time Support & Academic Unions including any committees outlined in the Collective Agreements. - At the direction of the Associate Director, Workplace Relations leads roundtable discussions with bargaining unit employees when necessary.